kerimdzhanov/dotenv-flow/README.md

 ## Variables overwriting/priority

-Since multiple `.env*` files are loaded together at the same time, all the variables defined there are merged in the following order:
+Since multiple `.env*` files are loaded simultaneously, all the variables defined in these files are merged in the following order:

-1) `.env` file have a lowest priority over all, keep the most default (fallback) values here;
+1) The `.env` file has the lowest priority. _Keep the most default (fallback) values there_;
-2) `.env.local` file have a priority over the `.env`, create it if you want to overwrite the default values for your own environment-specific needs;
+2) The `.env.local` file has a priority over the `.env`. _Create it if you want to overwrite the default values for your own environment-specific needs_;
-3) `NODE_ENV`-specific env files (`.env.development`, `.env.test`, etc.) have a priority over the default `.env` and `.env.local` files, keep default `NODE_ENV`-specific environment variables here;
+3) `NODE_ENV`-specific env files (like `.env.development`, `.env.test`, etc.) have a priority over the default `.env` and `.env.local` files. _Keep `NODE_ENV`-specific environment variables there_;
-4) `NODE_ENV`-specific local env files (`.env.development.local`, `.env.production.local`, etc.) have a highest priority, as with `.env.local`, create them only if you need to overwrite `NODE_ENV`-specific default values for your individual needs;
+4) `NODE_ENV`-specific local env files (`.env.development.local`, `.env.production.local`, etc.) have the highest priority over all the env files. _As with `.env.local`, create them only if you need to overwrite `NODE_ENV`-specific values for your own environment-specific needs_;
-5) if any variables are already defined in the environment before reading from `.env*`, they will not be overwritten, thus having the higher priority over defined in any env file;
+5) Environment variables that are already set will not be overwritten, that means that the command line variables have a higher priority over all those defined in env files;

 ## Alternative defaults: `.env.defaults`